SE::Google::Trends::Suggest - Google Trends search suggestions parser

 Results processing

-A-Parser allows you to process results directly during scraping, in this section we have provided the most popular use cases for the SE::Google::Trends::Suggest scraper
+A-Parser allows processing results directly during parsing; in this section, we have listed the most popular cases for the SE::Google::Trends::Suggest parser

 Filtering results (using negative keywords)